gammanc/movierecommender/README.md

 ![Website slider](./screenshots/website-01.png)

-# Download and install
+# Download and Install

 This project uses two datasets that you can find in Kaggle.
 However, you only need to download the [TMDB 5000 Movie Dataset](https://www.kaggle.com/tmdb/tmdb-movie-metadata) and copy the files to the dataset directory.
 We use only one file from [The Movie Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset), but we had to modified it due to some minor issues, so that one is already included.

 Clone or download this repository.
 You can find simplified instructions for installation in `server/` and `client/` directories, make sure to follow them in that order, first the server, then the client.
 If you need a more detailed explanation you can check our [Quick start guide](https://github.com/gammanc/movierecommender/wiki/Quick-start).

-# How to use it
+# How to Use It

 On the main page you'll find the most popular movies.
 If you'd like to search for a specific film, you can start writing the title and you'll get suggestions as you're typing.
 For instance, when typing Iron Man, the following happens: